Last Updated 6/2019

 The four factors that determine fair use or when permission is necessary are as follows:

-Before placing materials on reserves or using material in the classroom, instructors should determine if their intended use of that material falls under fair use.
+Before placing materials on reserves or using the material in the classroom, instructors should determine if their intended use of that material falls under fair use.
 Because fair use analysis depends on the particular contexts of the intended use, there are no hard-and-fast rules for which materials, how many pages, or what situations are or are not fair use.

 Materials may be placed on print or electronic reserve through the Roosevelt University Library.